 If you don’t have studio lighting, you can still get great photos!
 Here’s a link to a great article about using natural light for product photography.
 P.S.
 If you don’t have a diffuser for direct sunlight, taping wax paper over the window works in a pinch.

 ALSO: Make sure you’re not uploading huge images to your shop.
 They will slow down page load times, which will lead to a higher bounce rate (people leaving your site).
-Try to keep your images around 1MB in size.
+Try to keep your images smaller than 1MB in size.

 Tip #4: Write Detailed Descriptions